The College – a place where a Saint and a Blessed made history

 Video of The College

-Newman’s oratory has again become a place of prayer and worship, with the officium, daily hours of Adoration of the Blessed Sacrament, and regular masses.
+Newman’s oratory has again become a place of prayer and worship, with the daily office, adoration of the Blessed Sacrament, and regular masses.
 A substantial and specialized collection of Newman-related literature has been built up on the site of Newman’s own library, together with an exhibition of Newman memorabilia (prints, etchings, photographs, sculptures and original letters).

 Visitors are welcome to visit Newman’s room and chapel and the museum and library for studies and research.